-Gliding through the water like majestic birds in the air, they are gentle creatures.
-In the wild, stingrays spend most of their lives buried in the sand out of the view of predators and divers.
-At the Aquarium they relish the spotlight, and will even eat out of the hands of our divers!
+Gliding through the water like majestic birds in the air, rays are gentle creatures.
+In the wild, they spend most of their lives buried in the sand, out of the view of predators and divers.
+At the Aquarium, they relish the spotlight, and will even eat out of the hands of our divers!
 Watch as divers enter the tank and hand feed these large, but gentle giants.

-At the shallow end of the tank visitors may take the opportunity to touch and get up close and personal with one of these beautiful animals.
+At the shallow end of the tank, visitors may take the opportunity to touch and get up close and personal with these beautiful creatures.

 Swimmers often mistake their pectoral fins as shark fins when they break the surface of the water.

 The spotted eagle ray can be easily identified with its unique rounded snout and white polka-dots along its dark purple colored back.
 They can reach a length of 16 feet and a wing span of ten feet when fully grown.

 Their crescent shaped teeth are used to grind up shrimp, crabs, squid, and small fish.
 They are schooling rays and can usually be found in large groups worldwide in tropical and temperate waters.

 These rays are a Near Threatened species on the IUCN Red List of Threatened Species.

 Like all stingrays, this species has anywhere from one to six venomous spines with serrated barbs located along the base of their tail.
 Don’t worry.
 These barbs are only used as a means of passive defense.

 Southern stingrays often visit cleaning stations where bluehead wrasses and Spanish hogfish will eat the parasites and mucus from the stingray’s bodies.

 They can grow to over six feet in length and can be found along the west coast of the Atlantic Ocean.
 They prefer shallow coastal waters and typically hide under the sand.